Killarney Summer Breaks

-Killarney House is just across the road and offers an interesting interpretive center and entrance is free of charge.
+Killarney House is just across the road and offers an interesting interpretive center.
+Entrance is free of charge and we can highly recommend a visit to the important historical feature.
 The surrounding gardens are perfect for a family picnic or just to sit and watch the world go by.
 Throughout the park are an elaborate network of walking and cycle paths, with signage showing various routes to explore.

-Discover the ancient ruins of Ross Castle, skim stones across the lake, admire the grandeur of Muckross House and its perfectly manicured gardens, take a short boat trip to Innisfallen Island, enjoy a jaunting car ride along the lake edge or enjoy a picnic in the fresh outdoors… the list is endless.
+Discover the ancient ruins of Ross Castle, skim stones across the lake, admire the grandeur of Muckross House and its perfectly manicured gardens, take a short boat trip to Innisfallen Island, enjoy a jaunting car ride along the lake edge or keep it simple with a picnic in the fresh outdoors… the list is endless.

 The Killarney Park has a number of packages and offers for your summer staycation.